AntonioST/NeuroCarto/doc/source/blueprint.rst

 Commandline options
 -------------------

-It is enable by default.
+It is enabled by default.
 If no, use ``--view=blueprint`` in command-line.